Modes

 </script>flow

-Define the selecting order.
-Position in the array will specify the execution step.
-When you overwrite the execution step, the flow is reset
+Define the selection order.
+The position in the array specifies the execution step.

 - Type: